iot-salzburg/gpu-jupyter/README.md

 * port specifies the port on which the service will be available.
 * and docker-network is the name of the attachable network from the previous step, e.g., here it is **elk_datastack**.

-Now, *gpu-jupyter* will be accessable on [localhost:port](http://localhost:8888) and shares the network with the other data-source.
+Now, *gpu-jupyter* will be accessable on [localhost:port](http://localhost:8888) with the default password `asdf` and shares the network with the other data-source.
 I.e, all ports of the data-source will be accessable within *gpu-jupyter*, even if they aren't routed it the source's `docker-compose` file.

 Check if everything works well using:
 ```bash